xizhonghua/GreenDC-Summary/papers/LoCGBK14-energy-proportionality.md

 - **Energy proportionality**: Modern servers are not energy proportional, they operate at peak energy efficiency when there are fully utilized, but have much lower efficiencies at lower utilizations.
  - While the average uilization of WSC systems for continuous batch workloads can be around 75%.
  - The average utilization of shared WSC systems that mix several types of workloads, including online services, maybe between 10% and 50% [[Luiz-2013]](http://www.morganclaypool.com/doi/abs/10.2200/S00516ED2V01Y201306CAC024).
+ - **Observation**: At medium and low utilizations, the energy waste compared to an ideal, energy proportional system is significant.
+To improve the cost effectiveness of WSC systems, it is important to improve their energy efficient at low and moderate utilizations.